 Support for teenagers and young adults with ASD, anxiety and school related concerns.

 Our bilingual staff can also help you to complete the forms necessary to get a diagnosis, or to receive support within the school system.

 If you have a concern about your child, teenager or young adult please contact us.

 Support with a new Diagnosis

-It is vital to receive quality support when you receive a new diagnosis, so you can understand how best to help your child.
+It is vital to receive quality support when you receive a diagnosis so you can understand how best to help your child.
 You no doubt have so many questions and want to make sure you have the best professional advice at this time to plan for the next steps.